Services

 End of month: review and adjust

-What did we achieve?
-What didn't happen and why?
-What does the data tell us?
+What did we achieve, what didn't happen and why, what did we learn?
 Then we adjust and plan the next month.

 05